logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_monitoring/statistics_comparison.md

 ## Reference windows

 To compare statistics computed on a _detection window_ against a baseline, you need to define a _reference window_ of feature data.
-Reference windows can be defined on different ways depending on whether you are configuring feature monitoring on a Feature Group or Feature View.
+Reference windows can be defined in different ways depending on whether you are configuring feature monitoring on a Feature Group or Feature View.

 ![Types of reference windows](../../../assets/images/guides/fs/feature_monitoring/fm-reference-windows.png)